Team-Based Care: Redesigning Primary Care for the Future

 Practice Redesign and Physical Space

-Effective implementation requires changes not only to workflow but also to the physical environment.
-Teams typically include one Provider with one or two clinical assistants— who are co-located in “flow stations”, enabling immediate communication and shared problem-solving.
+Effective implementation requires changes not only to the workflow, but also to the physical environment.
+Teams typically include one provider with one or two clinical assistants, who are co-located in “flow stations,” enabling immediate communication and shared problem-solving.
 Requests for prescription refills, referrals, and same-day appointments are handled together, often in real time, creating a more responsive and collaborative practice culture.

 Standardized protocols further support consistency, especially in chronic disease management.
 For example, team members can proactively manage hypertension, diabetes, or preventive screenings between visits, improving long-term patient outcomes.